christoferpaes/priv_/README.md

+If you want to test the program

+donwload both executables but just run elevevatePrivileges.exe

 # priv_
 The Service Control Manager (SCM) is a remote procedure call (RPC) server.
 It is started at system boot and allows service configuration and service control programs to manipulate services on remote machines.